AnjayGoel/anjaygoel.github.io/src/content/post/developer-guide-to-domains-and-dns.md

 ## The other stuff

-There are a few other things going on behind the scenes needed to get a website working.
-Like the SSL/TLS certificates to enable HTTPS, the CDN networks, and Cloudflare's DDOS protection etc.
+A few other things are going on behind the scenes needed to get a website working.
+Such as SSL/TLS certificates to enable HTTPS, CDN networks, and Cloudflare's DDOS protection.
 Perhaps, I'll cover them in a future post.

 ## References